-Morin, a Republican, was the representative for Pennsylvania's 34th congressional district from 1927 to 1929.
+Morin was the representative for Pennsylvania’s 34th congressional district and was a Republican.
+He served from 1927 to 1929.

 From Apr 1913 to Mar 1929, Morin missed 1,009 of 1,769 roll call votes, which is 57.0%.
 This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.